IkBenOlie5/EEG/README.md

 If you want to continue with our project to improve it, see the [discussion file](discussion.md).

 ## Bibliography
-Our most important source was [ryanlopess EEG project](https://github.com/ryanlopezzzz/EEG).
+Our most important source was [ryanlopezzz' EEG project](https://github.com/ryanlopezzzz/EEG).
 For the other sources, see the [bibliography file](bibliography.txt)/